anuparna/Gaussian_Process/README.md

 The scale is in video frames at 1/60 second per frame.

 ## Documentation
-The code execution begins from main.py.
+The code execution begins from main.py.<br/>
-The extraction of the sample points for marker 1 on X-axis is done in extractData.py.
+The extraction of the sample points for marker 1 on X-axis is done in extractData.py.<br/>
-The experiment was done on these points.
+The experiment was done on these points.<br/>

 The below plot shows samples from marker 1 on X-axis across all 5 traces of all 12 subjects.
 The black dotted line predicts the average predict across all predictions of Gaussian Process.